Principal Investigator avelian (at) uw.edu

 B.S.
 2015, M.S.
 2017 Bilkent University, Turkey

 As a masters student in Turkey I worked on CdSe quantum dot sensitized photoanodes.
-In my free time I like to travel, windsurf and dive - into water and also into the inorganic chemistry world.
+In my free time I like to travel, windsurf and dive.
 Fun fact: in high school I represented Turkey at the International Chemistry Olympiad, and won a gold medal.

 B.A. in Chemistry, Pitzer College 2018